Europe is a fabulous solo travel destination.

 If it's your first time to Europe you may be inclined to cover as much ground as possible.
 The continent is diverse and everything seems so close – at least to those of us who live in North America or Australia.
 But in fact, Europe is a big place.
 Whether your plan is to go fast or slow, it's good to focus on a few destinations.

-- How far how fast.
+- How far, how fast?
 Consider how much time you have.
-If you plan to travel in the day you will need at least two days/nights per destination.
-This will give you about 1 1/2 days in each city given that your travel will likely be a half day on average.
-You can plan just one day in some places and longer in others.
+If you plan to travel in the day you will need at least three nights per destination.
+This will give you about 2 1/2 days in each city before moving on, assuming that your travel time takes at least half a day.
+Another option is to plan just one day in some places and longer in others.
+It will work out to about the same pace which, I have found, is about perfect.
 If you plan to use night trains you can expect to cover more territory in the same amount of time.
-So, for a 14-day trip, with a travel day on both ends, you could make six stops.
-That’s fast travel!
+So, for a 14-day trip, with a travel day on both ends, you could make four stops.

 - Getting around efficiently.
 Trains are an ideal way to get around in Europe as they are frequent, fast, go to just about any destination and land you in the city center.
 Consider a Eurail Pass and using the night trains so that you spend most of your travel time sleeping and saving money.
 When traveling solo and sleeping on a train it is important to keep your valuables close at hand.
-Use a money belt, passport pouch or bra stash.
+Use a money belt or bra stash.
 I like the latter two.
 I stash large items either behind my head stuffed into a makeshift pillow or snuggled under my arm.
+Read Train Travel: Best Way to Book Tickets – Europe

 Julie – Consider Eastern Europe (Serbia, Romania, Montenegro, Bosnia).
 Don't listen to North American news views.
 They are safe and beautiful.

 Ilona – Never leave out the smaller, hidden treasures.
-I realize when people come to Germany, they focus on the big, famous cities like Berlin, Hamburg, Cologne and Munich, but the smaller and middle-sized ones are the real “typical” German towns: Bamberg, Nürnberg, Heidelberg, Speyer, Trier etc. They are full of history, local and traditional food and beverages … Don’t only focus on the stuff you have heard about before.
+I realize when people come to Germany, they focus on the big, famous cities like Berlin, Hamburg, Cologne, and Munich, but the smaller and middle-sized ones are the real “typical” German towns: Bamberg, Nürnberg, Heidelberg, Speyer, Trier etc. They are full of history and local and traditional food and beverages.
+Don't only focus on the stuff you have heard about before.
 Try to dig deeper.

 - Carve out a smaller territory to cover.
-Rather than trying to cover too much of Europe, go to Italy or France or Germany… And you can also choose to stay for a time in a particular area of those countries.
+Rather than trying to cover too much of Europe, go to Italy or France or Germany: just choose one.
+You can also choose to stay for a time in a particular area of one of those countries.
 To travel slow, keep the scope of your travels under control.

 - Stay in one of the smaller cities.
-It is easier to experience the local culture in smaller cities and towns where it isn’t drowned out by a tourist culture.
+It is easier to experience the local culture in smaller cities and towns where it isn't drowned out by a tourist culture.
 It is also less expensive.
-You could stay in Girona and visit Barcelona from there or go to Bologna and visit Florence from there…
+Consider hub and spoke travel, where you stay in one place but visit others.
+For example, from Bologna I visited a number of small towns in the region as well as Florence and Venice.

 - Travel between small cities.
 Rather than booking a Eurail Pass, buy tickets and travel on the less expensive regional trains.
 There's no need to book these in advance but if you plan to use the faster, intercity trains, booking in advance makes good sense.